Dave McKean: Theatre and live performance

-Music and Jazz label
+Music and jazz label

-McKean has produced album artwork for many bands, such as: Paradise Lost, Machine Head, Fear Factory, Counting Crows, Dream Theater, Michael Nyman, and countless more.
+McKean has produced album artwork for many bands, such as: Paradise Lost, Machine Head, Testament, Fear Factory, Counting Crows, Dream Theater, Michael Nyman.
 He has a longstanding relationship with industrial band Front Line Assembly, creating many illustrations for dozens of their albums from 1994 to 2021.
 McKean also founded the record label Feral Records with saxophonist Iain Ballamy.

+Video games

+McKean created the cover art for Synnergist, a point-and-click adventure game released in 1996, the only video game he has made art for.

 Awards

 McKean has won numerous awards and accolades.
 Over the years, he has been nominated five times for a World Fantasy Award in the category of "Artist", and he won the award in 1991.
 His graphic novel Cages won the Alph-Art, Pantera, and Harvey Awards for best Graphic Novel.
 He has been nominated six times and won three Spectrum Awards in the categories of "Advertising", "Book", and "Comic".
 His collection of short comics, Pictures That Tick won the V&A Museum Illustrated Book Awards Overall First Prize.
 In 2004, McKean won a BSFA Award in "Short Fiction" with Neil Gaiman for their work, The Wolves in the Walls.
 His film MirrorMask was nominated for the William Shatner Golden Groundhog Award for Best Underground Movie, the other nominated films were Green Street Hooligans, Nine Lives, Up for Grabs and Opie Gets Laid.
 Luna won Best British Feature at the Raindance Festival Awards, and also the Raindance Award at the Möet British Independent Film Awards.
 In 2017 McKean was the inaugural recipient of the "Sergio Aragones International Award for Excellence in Comic Art", given as part of The Lakes International Comic Art Festival.